 where xj is the pixel intensity value for the center pixel at jth frame, x is the mean pixel intensity value for the center pixel. yij is the pixel intensity value for the neighbor pixel at jth frame; yi is the mean pixel intensity value for the neighbor pixel.

 We compute this value for all eight neighboring pixels for every pixel.
-We then compute the maximum of all neighboring pixels and use this score to determine which pixels are in the foreground.
+We then compute the maximum of all neighboring pixels and use a threshold on this score to determine which pixels are in the foreground.
 After every pixel has a score assigned to it, we select a threshold such that all pixels whose score are above the threshold are considered foreground pixels.
 The result is a binary map.
 The map in general will contain many small groups of false-positive pixels.
 They are false-positive pixels since their size is smaller than the size of PSF.
 We remove them with a mathematical erosion operation.
 Fig. 1 shows one example of the test video frame image and the result binary map cleaned up by erosion.
 In the next stage the result binary map will be used in compression.